doc22940/webdevtools/readme.md

 # Best Web Dev Tools and Resources
 This is an old-school style collection of tools and resources for web developers.
 Organized by the one top recommendation for each need listed.
-All links are for free resources.
+All links are for free resources and work in the browser.
+A separate compilation will be made for downloadable software.

 ## Code housing
 * Code repository: https://github.com